-On this page we have compiled a list of the essential tools for beading projects.
-These tools will help you save time as well contribute to a better finished piece of jewellery.
+On this page, we have compiled a list of the essential tools for beading projects.
+These tools will help you save time as well as contribute to creating professional pieces fo jewellery.

 This is a handy pack of useful pliers with comfortable handles in a zip-up case.
 The pack contains all the pliers that you are likely to need for jewellery making and bead stringing.
 It includes snipe nose (also known as chain nose), flat nose, round nose and bent nose pliers as well as a pair of side cutters, making it an excellent buy for jewellers and beading enthusiasts alike.

-Pliers are one of the most useful tools you will need when making any type of jewellery, The different noses options available in this pack will come in really handy for different projects, theres nothing worse than getting half way through something and not having the right tools to complete it.
+Pliers are one of the most useful tools you will need when making any type of jewellery, the different nose options available in this pack will come in really handy for different projects, there's nothing worse than getting halfway through a project and not having the right tools to complete it.

 Buying this pack is much cheaper than buying the pliers individually and you get a handy case to keep them all in.

 You will find that the different pliers will have different uses, the snipe nose are great for opening and closing jump rings, the round nose for making connections and wire wrapping and the cutters you can use to cut wires threads nice and close to keep your work looking nice and tidy.
 Read our advice page on pliers and their uses.

 Thread snips are ideal for cutting beading thread, thin wires, textiles, yarn, gimp or french wire and much more.